roblevay/MDP080/4_Functions.md

 ## Use Built-in Functions

-In this exercise, you'll use built-in functions to retrieve and aggregate data in the AdventureWorks database.
+In this exercise, you'll use built-in functions to retrieve and aggregate data in the AdventureworksLT database.

-> **Note**: This exercise assumes you have created the sample AdventureWorks database.
+> **Note**: This exercise assumes you have created the sample AdventureworksLT database.

 ---